Gilbert Arenas: Personal life

 Arenas donated $100 for every point he scored in each home game during the 2006–07 season to local D.C.-area schools, while Wizards team owner Abe Pollin matched that contribution for each away game.
 He has also mentored a D.C. boy who lost his family in a fire at age 10.
 Arenas got him a job as a ball boy for the Wizards.

 Arenas has had his own shoe, the Adidas Gil Zero, as well as his own line of Adidas TS Lightswitch shoes.
 Arenas wears size 141/2 shoes.
 Following the gun incident in 2009, Adidas dropped their sponsorship of Arenas.
 Instead of signing another endorsement deal, he turned to his vast collection of shoes.
 For nearly every game of the season, Arenas wore a different pair of shoes, wearing a total of 77 different pairs.

 Arenas admitted that he ran about 60 red lights in 4 months and got away with it by keeping his dealer plates on his vehicle.

+Legal issues

 On June 27, 2013, Arenas was arrested by the LAPD for the possession of illegal fireworks.

+On July 30, 2025, Arenas was arrested after being indicted on a federal charge of running an illegal underground high stakes gambling operation.